Active

 There

-community that we educators shouldn't be too quick to jump
+that we educators shouldn't be too quick to jump on the brain-based

 What

-where to start.
+to start.
 They are not teachers.
-Neuroscientists are
+Neuroscientists are not in

-not in the classroom.
-They do not know the questions we want
+the classroom.
+They do not know the questions we want answered.

-answered.
-We as educators, need to tackle our most cherished
+We as educators, need to tackle our most cherished classroom

-classroom questions head-on.
+questions head-on.
 The technology is here.
-The need
+The need to know

 We